coleifer/huey/docs/consumer.rst

    put into the queue.
 At this point your application returns.
 If you are using a "data store", then you will be return an :py:class:`AsyncData` object.
-2. In a separate process, the consumer will be listening for new messages -- this is the Message Receiver thread.
+2. In a separate process, the consumer will be listening for new messages -- one of the worker threads will pull down the message.
 If your backend supports blocking, it will block until a new message is available, otherwise it will poll.
-When it gets your message it waits until there is a free worker available and then sends the message to the Executor thread.
-3. The executor thread looks at the message and checks to see if it can be run (i.e., was this message "revoked"?
+3. The worker looks at the message and checks to see if it can be run (i.e., was this message "revoked"?
 Is it scheduled to actually run later?).
 If it is revoked, the message is thrown out.
 If it is scheduled to run later, it gets added to the schedule.
-Otherwise, it is passed to a Worker thread.
+Otherwise, it is executed.
 4. The worker thread executes the task.
 If the task finishes, any results are published to the result store (if one is configured).
 If the task fails and can be retried, it is either enqueued or added to the schedule (which happens